Mark your calendar

-The 2018 Fundraising Dinner and Silent Auction will be held from 5-9 p.m. on April 13 at Monona Terrace Community and Convention Center in Madison as a kick-off to the Wisconsin Medical Society’s Annual Meeting.
-To purchase tickets, click here.
+The next Annual Fundraising Dinner and Silent Auction will be held from 5-9 p.m. on April 5, 2019, at Monona Terrace Community and Convention Center in Madison as a kick-off to the Wisconsin Medical Society’s Annual Meeting.

-David Sheff, a journalist and a The New York Times best-selling author, will share his story of heartbreak, perseverance and hope as the father of a son addicted to drugs.
+David Sheff, a journalist and a New York Times best-selling author, shared his story of heartbreak, perseverance and hope as the father of a son addicted to drugs.
 Through years of research and interviews with numerous physician specialists, Sheff shatters the myths and stigma surrounding addiction and the mental illness that often accompanies it.
-Learn what you can do if a patient, friend or loved one may be struggling with a substance use disorder.
-Join us for a personal and deeply moving look at the epidemic of addiction.
+During this personal and deeply moving look at the epidemic of addiction, guests learned what they can do if a patient, friend or loved struggles with a substance use disorder.